We provide you with an Android demo app to showcase 3 pipelines: fiducial and natural image marker-based pipelines and a SLAM.

 No space in the path of the folder where you are cloning SolAR ! |

-git clone https://github.com/SolarFramework/SolAR.git
+git clone --recurse-submodules https://github.com/SolarFramework/SolAR.git

 cd SolAR git submodule update --init --recursive

-If you want to move all submodules on Master, launch the following command
+If you want to move all submodules on HEAD of master

-git submodule foreach git pull origin master
+git submodule foreach --recursive git checkout master git submodule foreach --recursive git pull

 If you do not want to download all the source codes of SolAR, you can have a look to the different repositories available on Github on the Community/Git page.

 Counting the framework, the pipeline manager, modules, module tests, samples, pipelines, pipeline tests, there are more than 60 QT projects on GitHub.
-In order to ease the building of all this projects, they are grouped in the following parent QT projects available into the root folder of SolAR:
+In order to ease the building of all these projects, they are grouped in the following parent QT projects available into the root folder of SolAR:

 SolARCore